Skip to main content

 StreamingLLM does not extend context understanding

-StreamingLLM enables stable inference on arbitrarily long streams, but it only uses k+wk + w tokens of context at any point.
+StreamingLLM enables stable streaming inference beyond the training window in the evaluated setups, but it only uses k+wk + w tokens of context at any point.
 It solves the inference stability problem, not the long-range retrieval problem.

 Exercises